mkarroqe/javas/README.md

 # javas
 Wild happenings of my AP Java class.
 We are currently programming using the [JCreator](http://www.jcreator.com/) 4.5 IDE.
-Awkward project names courtesy of my teacher.